marxram/spidr/dependencies.md

 * [Comes with board software] SPI in Version 1.0
 * [Comes with board software] Wire in Version 1.0
 * [Comes with board software] ESP8266WiFi in Version 1.0

-* [ToInstall] Adafruit NeoPixel by Adafruit Version 1.12.0
+* [Optional] Adafruit NeoPixel by Adafruit Version 1.12.0

 ### Testing libs (other branches)